Doomsday Predictions are Forever

 I do not propose a countervailing optimistic view that problems have been solved and population growth will never be a concern.
 Instead, we need a realistic view, one without visceral and emotional reactions, that examines facts dispassionately.

 Foremost, we must treat Malthus and Dr. Erlich’s work as scientific theories.
-They were indeed serious men who offered theories regarding important issues of their day.
+They were indeed serious men who offered theories regarding important issues.
 However, the scientific method says theories make predictions which are then tested.
-Copernicus in his day, proposed a theory regarding the movement of the planets; he correctly posited the planets orbit the sun, but he miscalculated their paths.
+Copernicus in his day, proposed a theory regarding the movement of the planets; he correctly posited planets orbit the sun, but he miscalculated their paths.
 His theory was found wanting, so Galileo made adjustments; call them minor tweaks.
 Newton and Einstein built upon Galileo’s model.
 With each adjustment, we approach better approximations of reality, although possibly never quite reaching it.
 This is how science should work.

 https://www.worldometers.info/world-population/world-population-by-year/